Labour Day (Canada): Traditions

-An old-fashioned tradition in Canada and the United States frowns upon the wearing of white after Labour Day [?].
+An old-fashioned tradition in Canada and the United States frowns upon the wearing of white after Labour Day.
 Explanations for this tradition vary; the most common is that white is a summer colour and Labour Day unofficially marks the end of summer.
 The rule may have been intended as a status symbol for new members of the upper and middle classes in the late 19th and early 20th century.

 A Labour Day tradition in Atlantic Canada is the Wharf Rat Rally in Digby, Nova Scotia, while the rest of Canada watches the Labour Day Classic, a Canadian Football League event where rivals like Calgary Stampeders & Edmonton Elks, Hamilton Tiger-Cats & Toronto Argonauts (except in the 2011 and 2013 seasons, due to scheduling conflicts), and Saskatchewan Roughriders & Winnipeg Blue Bombers play on Labour Day weekend.
 Before the ending of the Ottawa Renegades after the 2005 season, that team played the nearby Montreal Alouettes on Labour Day weekend.
-Since the 2014 CFL season, when the Ottawa Redblacks began play, the Montreal–Ottawa Labour Day tradition has once again been observed.
+Since the 2014 CFL season, when the Ottawa Redblacks began to play, the Montreal–Ottawa Labour Day tradition has once again been observed.
 Likewise, Ontario University Athletics has a long-established tradition to play university football on Labour Day.

 There is an annual Labour Day parade in Grand Falls-Windsor, Newfoundland.
 The centennial anniversary in 2020 was replaced with an online ceremony due to the COVID-19 pandemic in Canada.

 In Ontario, Labour Day is a public holiday where workers can take the day off or receive public holiday pay.

+The Canadian International Air Show takes place along Toronto's waterfront for three days during the Labour Day weekend, the closing weekend of the Canadian National Exhibition.